 Social media marketing promotions are easy for some types of businesses.

-If you’re in retail or work in the food industry, you can run a Social Campaigns offer for a coupon or discount, grow your fan count, and get more business.
+If you’re in retail or work in the food industry, you can run a Facebook promotion for a coupon or discount, grow your fan count, and get more business.
 No problem.

-If you’ve been trying to figure out what kind of promotion you can create to grow your fans on Facebook you may find the answers to these three questions asked during a recent Supercharging Your Facebook Marketing very helpful.
+If you’ve been trying to figure out what kind of promotion you can create for your business, read through the Q&A below for inspiration:

 1. We are an equine and small animal vet clinic.
-What kind of Social Campaigns promotion can we share on Facebook?
+What kind of promotion can we share on Facebook?

 Answer: Share your expertise